 2. Promotes Better Digestion

-When dogs eat too quickly, they don’t have enough time to chew their food properly.
-This can lead to food not being broken down adequately in the mouth before reaching the stomach, which makes it harder for the digestive system to process the food.
-As a result, your dog may experience discomfort, indigestion, or even diarrhea.
+When dogs eat too quickly, they don’t have time to chew their food.
+This could mean that food isn’t broken down properly in the mouth before it gets to the stomach.
+This makes it more difficult for the body to digest the food.
+This could make your dog hurt, have stomach issues, or even have diarrhea.

 3. Helps Prevent Overeating

-Some dogs are prone to overeating, either because they are particularly food-driven or because they are eating too quickly.
-When a dog eats fast, it’s easy for them to consume more food than their body needs before they feel full.
-Over time, this can lead to obesity or other weight-related issues.
+Some dogs tend to eat too much, either because they are very hungry or because they eat too quickly.
+If a dog eats quickly, they might eat more than their body needs before they feel full.
+In the long run, this could lead to weight gain or other issues related to weight.

 4. Reduces the Risk of Vomiting